RESPOND WISELY TO REBUKE

 The Scripture sternly warns against rejecting or refusing to heed correction.

-The Scriptures states, “The rod and rebuke give wisdom, but a child left to himself brings shame to his mother.”
+The Scriptures state, “The rod and rebuke give wisdom, but a child left to himself brings shame to his mother.”
 (Prov.
 29:15 NKJV).

-It is very dangerous to be surrounded only with sycophants, who will not cease to sing your praises and to flatter you even when you are heading towards destruction.
+It is very dangerous to be surrounded only by sycophants who will not cease singing your praises and flattering you even when you are heading towards destruction.

 The Scripture warns, “It is better to hear the rebuke of the wise than for a man to hear the song of fools.”
 (Eccl.
 7:5 NKJV).

-The people who truly love and care about you are those who promptly and lovingly rebuke and correct you when you sin, for the Scripture reveals that “Open rebuke is better than love carefully concealed.”
+The people who genuinely love and care about you are those who promptly and lovingly rebuke, correct, and restore you when you err from the right path, for the Scripture reveals that “Open rebuke is better than love carefully concealed.”
 (Prov.
 27:5 NKJV).

-Sadly, it is not everybody that celebrates, accepts or heeds rebuke and correction.
-Those who are wise consider and accept rebuke or correction as a kindness shown to them, and are grateful to those who love them enough to rebuke, correct or discipline them when they err from the path of righteousness.
+Sadly, it is not everybody that celebrates, accepts, or heeds rebuke and correction.
+However, those who are wise consider and accept rebuke or correction as kindness shown to them and are grateful to those who love them enough to rebuke, correct or discipline them when they err from the path of righteousness.

 The Psalmist said, “Let the righteous strike me; it shall be a kindness.
 And let him rebuke me; it shall be as excellent oil; let my head not refuse it…” (Psa.
 141:5 NKJV).

 The Bible warns us against reacting to rebuke and correction as fools or scoffers do.
 It supplies us with various examples of foolish people who despised and rejected rebuke.
-It also does not hide from us the consequences of their foolishness, so that we may not follow their wrong and foolish steps.
+It also does not hide from us the consequences of their foolishness so that we may not follow their wrong and stupid steps.

-Uzziah the king of Judah was undoubtedly one of the people in the Bible who responded to rebuke and correction in a wrong or foolish way.
-He suffered terribly for his foolishness.
+Uzziah, the king of Judah, was undoubtedly one of the people in the Bible who responded to rebuke and correction in a wrong or foolish way.
+As a result, he suffered terribly for his foolishness.

-When Uzziah was rebuked by the priests for transgressing God’s law by entering into the temple to burn incense on the altar of incense, he would not receive the rebuke, but got angry with the priests.
+When the priests rebuked Uzziah for transgressing God’s law by entering the temple to burn incense on the altar of incense, he would not receive the rebuke but got angry with the priests.
 Consequently, he was struck with leprosy.

-Saul the first king of Israel was also a typical example of an unwise person in the Bible who disdained rebuke and correction.
-He paid dearly for it.
+Saul, the first king of Israel, was also a typical example of an unwise person in the Bible who disdained rebuke and correction.
+He unfortunately paid dearly for it.

 The Scripture warns, “He who is often rebuked, and hardens his neck, will suddenly be destroyed, and that without remedy.”
 (Prov.
 29:1 NKJV).